eclipsesource/che-zero/README.md

 * Login to admin console in keycloak
 * Authentication menu item -> Flows Tab -> Select Browser from Drop down -> In Identity Provider row select Actions -> Config
 * Create authenticator config with "google" as Default identify provider

+## License

+Please see the `LICENSE` file for licensing information.